Skip to main content

 Sharat gained consciousness two days after he was brought to the mission when Mohini leaned in to check his breathing as he opened his eyes, and she murmured thanks to the Almighty.
 For a brief moment, seeing her, Sharat was unsure of where he was.
 His stomach hurt, and he did not remember meeting her.
 All he remembered was sending Kabir and Jatin away and sending the weapons to the leader in the hideout.
 Sharat tried to sit up, and Mohini stopped his movement.
 That was when his eyes travelled to his feet and found Kalyani there.
 Kalyani was looking dishevelled, tired and somewhat disappointed.
 It looked like she had cried, but she did not move from her place, just kept staring at him.
 Sharat tried to get up again, and this time, Kalyani stared at Mohini and said in firm words, “Tell him that the doctor said he can’t move for at least a month and let his wounds heal.
 It's a miracle he is alive.”
 Mohini quietly observed Sharat’s arched brows.
 “A doctor?”
 He looked up at Mohini, agitated.
 “Who called a doctor?
 They will inform the police, you are not safe here.”
 His words were directed at the woman sitting with her back to the wall in the shadow, still staring at him.

-“Tell him we can be women, but we are not fools.”
-Kalyani spoke to Mohini again.
+“Tell him we can be women, but we are not fools,” Kalyani spoke to Mohini again.
 She nodded.

 “She is right, Sharat Da, you don’t need to worry,” Mohini said, placing her hand over his forehead to check his temperature.
-“You need to rest. we did whatever was needed to keep you alive.”
+“You need to rest.
+We did whatever was needed to keep you alive.”

 Unlike you, we are not selfish.
 We think of others.”
 Kalyani’s words made him frown.
 He was literally on his deathbed for a cause for the country.
 How could she call him selfish?
 Before Sharat could enquire, Swadhin walked into the room with his stethoscope around his neck.
 Sharat looked at him as if he were seeing a ghost.

 Swadhin was overwhelmed with emotions.
-He was angry, upset, scared of losing his brother and worried for his health even if he healed.
+He was angry, upset, scared of losing his brother and worried about his health even if he healed.
 All that took a back seat to his professionalism as he composed himself to calmly ask, “How do you feel?”

 “Weak,” Sharat kept staring at him, unsurely and eyed Kalyani again.
 He was unsure what to ask as Swadhin knelt on the mattress, checked his temperature, and then put his stethoscope on.
 Mohini moved away and stepped out of the room when